 This brain fog continued until Is There Anybody There rushed onto the stage.
 This metal-infused reggae piece really stopped me dead in my tracks.
 It amazed me, how they slammed this groove onto a terribly simple song structure.
 And then, this piece is completely out of whack in style, and thus breaks the flow.
 But – in a way – and by that same token, it made the album come together.

 Then – lo and behold – after a pretty weak start, already Another Piece of Meat got me in a Heavy Metal mood.
 Way beyond the Hard or Heavy Rock we would expect from a piece of the ’70s.
 Klaus Meine and his soaring vocals really start to shine on this track.
 And check out the solo, which just made Roth’s departure evaporate in a cloud of forgetfulness.

 The icing on the cake definitely is Lovedrive, the title track.
 Not because it is so absolutely stellar.
-But because Scorpions gallop away in best Iron Maiden fashion with a whiff of NWoBHM to come.
-And those folks weren’t even invented yet by the time the record released.
-Some subdued, but decidedly metal screams included.
+But because Scorpions gallop away in best Iron Maiden fashion with a whiff of NWoBHM1) to come.
+And those folks weren’t even quite invented yet by the time the record released.
+Boy, you’ll even get some subdued, but decidedly metal screams for good measure.
 A vibe that struck hard on Can’t Get Enough as well, this time complete with scratchy solos that just take the cake.